-The responsibilities of the Nomination Committee are to review the structure, size, diversity profile and skills set of members of the Board against its needs and make recommendation on the composition of the Board to achieve the Group's corporate strategy as well as promote shareholder value.
+The responsibilities of the Nomination Committee are to review the structure, size, composition (including skills, knowledge, experience and diversity profile) of members of the Board against the Group's needs at least annually, assist the Board in maintaining a Board skills matrix and make recommendation on the composition of the Board to achieve the Group's corporate strategy as well as promote shareholder value.
 It identifies suitable director candidates and selects or makes recommendation to the Board on the appointment or re-appointment of Directors and succession planning of Directors.
 Furthermore, it also assesses the independence of Independent Non-executive Directors having regard to the criteria under the Listing Rules and reviews the Director Nomination Policy and the Board Diversity Policy periodically and makes recommendation on any proposed revisions to the Board.
+The Nomination Committee also reviews and assesses regularly the time commitment of and contribution to the Board by each Director as well as the Director's ability to discharge his/her responsibilities, and supports the regular evaluation of the performance of the Board.
+It is authorised by the Board to obtain independent professional advice where necessary on matters within its terms of reference.